MATH-115: College Algebra

 4. Write the equation of a circle satisfying a set of specified conditions.

-5. Determine the vertex, focus, and directrix from the equation of a parabola, and use these to sketch its graph.
+5. Determine the vertex from the equation of a parabola, and use transformations to sketch its graph.

-6. Write the equation of a parabola given information about its vertex, focus, or directrix.
+6. Write the equation of a parabola given its vertex and another point.

 11. Systems of Equations and Inequalities